gambort/cofHEG/README.md

 * Plot_fq.py and Plot_xiMap.py produce Figures A and B
 * RPAcorrelation.py does the RPA calculations
-* NewLDAFits.py does the RPA calculations
+* NewLDAFits.py fits the correlation parametrization